brokervote/test/README.md

 test

-Naidoo is a 390 channel loser
+Naidoo is a 390 german channel loser
 Dc rules ok
 ====
 macs are shite